KalkiRio/Javascript/README.md

 # Javascript
-Coding repo for javascript and timely practice
+Coding repo for javascript notes and practice